openstack/training-guides/doc/upstream-training/index.rst

 Staff
 =====

-Tim Freund will lead the next training in Austin, in English.
+Marton Kiss will lead the next training in Austin, in English.
 Tools and processes for mentors and staff are kept on the `admin
 <https://wiki.openstack.org/wiki/OpenStack_Upstream_Training/Admin>`_ page.